Sandra Lynn Mardenfeld

 “Jailed!
 Journalists incarcerated for protecting sources speak out on the importance of reporters’ privilege,” New Jersey Communication Association, March 2007.
 Top Graduate Student Paper Award.

-“From freedom fighter to government pawn: How The New York Times and Judith Miller lost the Valerie Plame case,” The National Communication Association Conference, November 2006.
+“From freedom fighter to government pawn: How The New York Times and Judith Miller lost the Valerie Plame case,” National Communication Association, November 2006.

 “Choosing media based on political stance,” New Jersey Communication Association, March 2006.